 VM-31 Section 3.C.5

-Assets and Risk Management – A brief description of the asset portfolio, and the approach used to model risk management strategies, such as hedging, and other derivative programs, including a description of any clearly defined hedging strategies.
+Assets and Risk Management – A brief description of the asset portfolio, and the approach used to model risk management strategies, such as hedging, and other derivative programs, including a description of any future hedging strategies supporting the policies, and any material changes to the hedging strategies from the prior year.

 VM-31 Section 3.D.6.f

-Risk Management – Detailed description of model risk management strategies, such as hedging and other derivative programs, including any clearly defined hedging strategies, specific to the groups of policies covered in this sub-report and not discussed in the Life Summary Section 3.C.5.
+Risk Management – Detailed description of model risk management strategies, such as hedging and other derivative programs, including any future hedging strategies supporting the policies and any adjustments to the SR pursuant to VM-20 Section 7.K3 and VM-20 Section 7.K.4, specific to the groups of policies covered in this sub-report and not discussed in the Life Summary Section 3.C.5.
+Documentation of any future hedging strategies should include documentation addressing each of the CDHS documentation attributes.

 VM-31 Section 3.D.14.a and 3.D.14.b

-Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled company investment strategy is representative of and consistent with the company’s investment policy.
+Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled company investment strategy, including any future hedging strategies supporting the policies, is representative of and consistent with the company’s investment policy and that documentation of the CDHS attributes for any future hedging strategies supporting the policies are accurate.

-Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-20 and in compliance with all applicable ASOPs, and the alternative investment strategy as defined in VM-20 Section 7.E.1.g reflects the prescribed mix of assets with the same WAL as the reinvestment assets in the company investment strategy.
+Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any future hedging strategies supporting the policies is consistent with the company’s actual future hedging strategies and was performed in accordance with VM-20 and in compliance with all applicable ASOPs, and the alternative investment strategy as defined in VM-20 Section 7.E.1.g reflects the prescribed mix of assets with the same WAL as the reinvestment assets in the company investment strategy.

 VM-31 Section 3.E.5

-Assets and Risk Management – A brief description of the general account asset portfolio, and the approach used to model risk management strategies, such as hedging and other derivative programs, including a description of any clearly defined hedging strategies, and any material changes to the hedging strategy from the prior year.
+Assets and Risk Management – A brief description of the general account asset portfolio, and the approach used to model risk management strategies, such as hedging and other derivative programs, including a description of any future hedging strategies supporting the contracts, and any material changes to the hedging strategies from the prior year.

 VM-31 Section 3.F.8